- Developer - Dark Rift Entertainment

 - Enemies may explode or take a sneakier approach to get what they want

 When we approached adding support for controllers we treated it like it was its own game, making sure that it felt natural to use a controller and not just tracked on and clunky.
 We want players who are use to a controller to be able to pick one up and instinctively dive right into Embers of War.
+Controller support will not be available on Early Access launch but will be added in before the end of the year.

 Dark Rift Entertainment